noritersand/noritersand.github.io/_drafts/2020-07-20-영어넘모어려워-문법-기본-basic-grammar.md

 현재진행 능동태 / 수동태:

+- Somebody *is repairing* my car. / My car is *is being repaired*.
+- Somebody *is building* some new houses. / Some new houses *are being built* across from the park.
 - The postman *is delivering* the mail. / The mail *is being delivered* by the postman.
 - Harry Potter *is measuring* the room. / The room *is being measured* by Harry Potter.
 - The coach *is congratulating* the team at the moment. / The team *is being congratulated* by the coach.